JellyTitan/Sofle-Pico/docs/BOM.md

 #### Optional - MCU Sockets
-This is strictly a quality of life upgrade.
 The [official Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) uses [Micro USB](https://en.wikipedia.org/wiki/USB_hardware#Micro_connectors) which can snap off.
 The MCU sockets are strongly recommended if you choose those.
-Alternately, many of the Pico clones offer USB-C, which is known to be less fragile.
-However - if your using socketed OLEDs, the OLED sockets put the OLEDs about 5mm above the board, so socketing the MCU helps support the OLEDs.
+There are many Pico clones available that offer USB-C, which is known to be less fragile.
+(These are my preference).

+If you have your heart set on micro-usb connectors, or plan on disconnecting the board often, consider [magnetic data cables](https://www.aliexpress.us/item/3256803453035055.html).

+If the TRRS cable connecting the two halves is disconnected while the board is powered, it may short one of the communication pins on the Pico.
+The easy fix for that is to swap out the Pico, which is where sockets are real handy.

+Sockets also raise the height of the MCU enough to help support the OLEDs.
 ![Pico socketed MCU](images/build_guide_pico/sofle_pico_sockets_add_height.png)
 ![Pico socketed MCU](images/build_guide_pico/sofle_pico_socket_w_OLED.jpeg)